3 min read

 When is a daily digest better?

-Use a daily digest for stable scheduled checks where the team needs a compact summary instead of an interruption after every run.
+Use a digest when the team needs visibility into routine scheduled checks but does not need a new interruption after every run.